django-cms/django-cms/docs/extending_cms/testing.rst

 Resolving View Names
 ====================

 Your apps need testing, but in your live site they aren't in ``urls.py`` as they are attached to a CMS page.
-So if you want to be able to use ``reverse`` in your tests, or test templates that use the :ttag:`url` template tag, you need to hook up your app to a special test version of ``urls.py`` and tell your tests to use that.
+So if you want to be able to use :func:`~django.core.urlresolvers.reverse` in your tests, or test templates that use the :ttag:`url` template tag, you need to hook up your app to a special test version of ``urls.py`` and tell your tests to use that.

 So you could create ``myapp/tests/test_urls.py`` with the following code::